msgpo/TBCK/Readme.md

 ### Extensions

-`extensions.strictCompatibility` is set to `false`, since Thunderbird 60.0 Beta 8 all add-ons which aren't labeled as _Thunderbird 60 compatible_ otherwise won't load anymore.
+`extensions.strictCompatibility` is set to `false`, since Thunderbird 60.0 Beta 8 all add-ons which aren't labelled as _Thunderbird 60 compatible_ otherwise won't load anymore.

 I recommended the following extensions, so you might find extension specific flags in the _user.js_ file, even if you're not using them, it's not needed to remove them manually from the configuration since they getting ignored by Thunderbird.